stevewedig/value-objects-in-python/README.md

 * Blog post explaining this project: [Immutable Value Objects in Java & Python](http://stevewedig.com)
 * This project is in the public domain via [Unlicense](http://unlicense.org).

 [Vladimir Keleshev](https://github.com/halst) has an alternative Python library for [value objects](https://github.com/halst/value) that makes some slightly different design decisions.
+My library is a combination of techniques I've used for years and Vladimir's choice for syntax (using `__init__` to indicate field name, order, and default values).

 ## Project Organization